Are you looking for the best calisthenics workout you can do at home?

 Jumping jacks, arm circles, bodyweight squats, lunges, push-ups with your hands elevated are all great exercises you can do to get started.

-I go over an entire warm-up routine you can do in: The 5 Minute Full Body Warm-up.
+I go over an entire warm-up routine you can do in The 5 Minute Calisthenics Warm-up.

 A Classic Push Pull Legs Calisthenics Workout